GLOBAL MARKETS-US bank jitters hit Asia stocks; yen drops with JGB yields after BOJ

 The yen weakened and Japanese government bond yields plunged after the Bank of Japan opted to keep stimulus settings steady at Governor Haruhiko Kuroda's last meeting in charge, as expected.

-The benchmark 10-year JGB yield, which the BOJ pins within 50 basis points either side of zero, pulled back sharply from that ceiling to last sit at 0.445%.
-The yen was last down about 0.4% at 136.615 per dollar JPY=EBS after a knee-jerk drop of as much as 0.6%.

-Japan's Nikkei .N225 pared declines to last be down around 1%, compared to a 1.23% loss prior to the central bank decision.
+Japan's Nikkei .N225 pared earlier losses to be down 1% after the central bank decision but selling began later in the session and the index was off 1.62% late in the day.

-MSCI's broadest index of Asia-Pacific shares outside Japan .MIAPJ0000PUS fell 1.8% to a two-month low, with banks and Hong Kong tech stocks leading losses.
+MSCI's broadest index of Asia-Pacific shares outside Japan .MIAPJ0000PUS fell 1.7% to a two-month low, with banks and Hong Kong tech stocks leading losses.
+Australia's benchmark index S&P/ASX200 .AXJO lost 2.28%.

 The U.S. dollar edged higher and short-end Treasuries extended sharp overnight gains - driving two-year yields US2YT=RR down another 12 basis points to 4.7837% in Tokyo trading.